-Lucien works at the intersection of innovation and strategy and advises boards, governments, companies, and professionals.
-His advice focuses on initiating change, explaining what it takes and decades of experience in local regions and (inter)national settings makes him share relevant #howto’s.
+Lucien continues to work at the intersection of innovation and strategy and advises boards, governments, companies, and professionals.
+His advice focuses on initiating change and explaining what it takes.
+His decades of experience in local regions and (inter)national settings make him share relevant #howtos.

-Thanks to his practical approach, he was able to identify necessary changes at an early stage and implement them in a sector that is of course bound by many rules.
-Before that Lucien had a career of more than 20+ years in acute care (Ambulance care, dispatch centers, and, Emergency Preparedness and Planning Office).
+Thanks to his practical approach, he was able to identify necessary changes at an early stage and implement them in a sector bound by many rules.

 The foregoing has put him at the forefront of healthcare innovation in Europe and beyond over the past three decades.

-With 800,000 followers on LinkedIn, Lucien Engelen is one of the 100 official LinkedIn influencers; his newsletter is read by more than 150,000 people.
-His presentations cover creating a sustainable culture for innovation, change management, the future of healthcare, the future of work, digitization, technology, health and care and retailisation of healthcare.
+His presentations cover creating a sustainable culture for innovation and needed transformation, change management, the future of healthcare, the future of work, digitization, technology in health and care, and the retailization of healthcare.

 His lectures are practical, stimulating, forward-looking, teasing, provoking, and spiced with a bit of humor and self-mockery.